smokyisthatyou/STM32Nucleo64/README.md

 The board necessitates certain system requirements.
 Initially, it is essential to have a device running Windows OS (7, 8, or 10), Linux 64-bit, or MacOS.
 Additionally, a USB Type-A to Mini-B cable is required to connect the board to the device.

 ST-Microelectronics has introduced STM32CubeIDE as the Integrated Development Environment specifically designed for the development of STM32 software.
-To download the STM32CubeIDE software, it may require users to register on the official ST website at [www.st.com](https://www.st.com).
+To download the STM32CubeIDE software, it may require users to register on the official [ST website](https://www.st.com).
 Once registered, users can proceed with the download of STM32CubeIDE-xxx, selecting the appropriate version compatible with their operating system (<a href="/tutorial_pictures/1.png">Figure 3</a>).
 It is also possible to select the preferred release, although it's highly recommended to opt for the most recent version when downloading the software.

 <figure>
     <img src="/tutorial_pictures/1.png" width="200"